 Yes.
-The usual disability period for a NORMAL pregnancy is up to four weeks before the expected delivery date and up to six weeks after the actual delivery.
-However, your physician/practitioner may certify to longer periods if there are medical complications, if you are unable to perform your regular or customary job duties, or to a longer post-partum period if the delivery is by Cesarean section.
+The usual disability period for a normal pregnancy is up to four weeks before the expected delivery date and up to six weeks after the actual delivery.
+However, your physician/practitioner may certify to longer periods if there are medical complications or if you are unable to perform your regular or customary job duties.
+Also, they may certify to a longer post-partum period if the delivery is by Cesarean section.

-No. Your post-partum benefits are limited to the period that you are actually disabled and incapable of doing your regular or customary work.
+No. Your post-partum benefits are limited to the period that you are unable to do your regular or customary work.

-You may be eligible for benefits based on an assessment of all factors, including your age, occupation, job limitations, prior pregnancy history, current medical condition, and your physician’s/practitioner’s certification that you are unable to do your regular or customary work.
+You may be eligible for benefits based on a review of all factors, including your age, occupation, job limitations, prior pregnancy history, current medical condition, and your physician’s/practitioner’s certification that you are unable to do your regular or customary work.

-The Disability Insurance Elective Coverage program, administered by the Employment Development Department, offers business owners and self-employed individuals the opportunity to protect themselves against loss of income due to injury, pregnancy or illness, whether or not it is work related.
+The Disability Insurance Elective Coverage program, administered by the EDD, offers business owners and self-employed individuals the option to protect themselves against loss of income due to injury, pregnancy, or illness, whether or not it is work-related.